Last updated on October 29, 2025

 Here’s how to use the locator to find a local prerelease:

-1. Make sure the “Events Near Me” tab is selected, input your address, city, postal code, or region in the search bar, and then click the search button on the left
+1. Make sure the “Events Near Me” tab is selected, input your address, city, postal code, or region in the search bar, and then hit the search button.

-3. Click “Filters” on the left to open its dropdown menu and then select the “Magic Prerelease” box – the results list will now show all upcoming prerelease events with their location and the date!
+3. Go to “Filters” near the search bar to open its dropdown menu and then select the “Magic Prerelease” box – the results list will now show all upcoming prerelease events with their location and the date!

 But How Do You Register?